List of shopping malls in Metro Manila: Major shopping centers

 These super-regional supermalls each have over a hundred local and international stores and are anchored by at least one department store and supermarket or hypermarket.
 They are also the largest malls in Metro Manila which feature not just stores but also attractions: movie theaters, rides, skating rinks, bowling alleys and other recreational facilities.
 Each provides thousands of automobile parking spaces and are located mostly near rail stations and established business districts within the metropolis.
 These malls serve not only the Metro Manila and Greater Manila Area residents, but also local and foreign tourists.

 Community malls

 Community or regional shopping centers in Metro Manila are built around one department store or supermarket and are enclosed.
 These shopping centers are located mostly in suburban residential areas of the metropolis and typically cater to the basic shopping needs of area residents.

 Lifestyle malls

-Lifestyle centers in Metro Manila are located in upscale business districts and affluent areas like Makati, Ortigas Center, and Bonifacio Global City.
+Lifestyle centers in Metro Manila are located in upscale business districts and affluent areas like Makati CBD, Ortigas Center, and Bonifacio Global City.
 Many of these boutique malls are open-air and are popular dining and entertainment venues for Manila's elite.